mmastrac/oblivious-cpu/README.md

     # Run the credit-card check digit test
     bin/hidecpu.sh run hidecpu/samples/creditcard.asm

-2) A re-implementation of [ShapeCPU](https://hcrypt.com/shape-cpu/), as well as a number of optimizations.
+2) A re-implementation of [ShapeCPU](https://hcrypt.com/shape-cpu/) with a number of optimizations.

 To run: